SanskritiiAnand/Quantum_Tomography_Project/README.md

 # Quantum_Tomography_Project
-Quantum state tomography, calibration, and fidelity analysis for single- and two-qubit systems
+This repository explores quantum state tomography through modular simulation, reconstruction, and fidelity analysis.
+Stage 1 establishes a single-qubit validation pipeline, and later stages extend the workflow to Bell states and calibration-aware analysis.